Have you heard? Hybrid’s the word.

 Managers need to have a heightened understanding of distance bias and develop strategies to specifically counteract it.
 Here are strategies that have worked for our panelists:

-- Make more 1:1 connections as a leader.
-Scott mentions that skip level meetings, where a manager’s manager meets directly with employees, can give greater insight into challenges and possible solutions within an organization.
+Wharton mentions that skip-level meetings, where a manager’s manager meets directly with employees, can give greater insight into challenges and possible solutions within an organization.

-- Create structured opportunities to get feedback from team members.
-Meaghan encourages managers to use the phrase “What are you seeing that I’m not seeing?” to guide a conversation to identify problems, while Scott likes to host small group “Ask Me Anything” conversations.
-Choosing the right channel, creating safe spaces, and preserving time will require fine-tuning leadership skills with hybrid in mind.
+Williams encourages managers to use the phrase “What are you seeing that I’m not seeing?” to guide a conversation to identify problems, while Wharton likes to host small group “Ask Me Anything” conversations.
+Choosing the right channel, creating safe spaces, and preserving time will require fine-tuning skills for leading hybrid teams.

 Learning to effectively lead hybrid teams will take time and require a balance of remote work skills and interpersonal skills.
 Here’s where you should focus:

-- Master time management.
 As boundaries evaporated with work from home, re-establishing effective time management skills is critical to getting work done and avoiding burnout.
-Scott highlights learning how to be most productive and not get distracted, but also learning when and how to step away and take breaks from work.
+Wharton highlights learning how to be most productive and not get distracted, but also learning when and how to step away and take breaks from work.